egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 * `10.in-addr.arpa.`
 * `whatevermydesiredtldisgoingtobe.`

 By having these non-root trust-anchors, we could have a controlled set of RFC-compliant DNS resolvers herding all the queries from its internal net, and still DNSSEC-validate all the answers related to the inside.

-What needs to change is how the validator logic of an RFC-compliant DNS resolver would operate and do this DNSSEC validation.
+What needs to change is how the validator logic of an RFC-compliant DNS resolver would operate and do this extra step of DNSSEC pre-validation.

 Such validator logic needs not to be a (major) design change nor a (major) code change;